ccat3z/stars/README.md

 * [manisandro/gImageReader](https://github.com/manisandro/gImageReader): A Gtk/Qt front-end to tesseract-ocr.
 * [onsi/ginkgo](https://github.com/onsi/ginkgo): BDD Testing Framework for Go
 * [giscus/giscus](https://github.com/giscus/giscus): A comments system powered by GitHub Discussions. :octocat: :speech_balloon: :gem:
-* [git/git](https://github.com/git/git): Git Source Code Mirror - This is a publish-only repository and all pull requests are ignored.
+* [git/git](https://github.com/git/git): Git Source Code Mirror - This is a publish-only repository but pull requests can be turned into patches to the mailing list via GitGitGadget.
 Please follow Documentation/SubmittingPatches procedure for any of your improvements.
 * [Kentzo/git-archive-all](https://github.com/Kentzo/git-archive-all): A python script wrapper for git-archive that archives a git superproject and its submodules, if it has any.
 Takes into account .gitattributes
 * [AGWA/git-crypt](https://github.com/AGWA/git-crypt): Transparent file encryption in git
 * [newren/git-filter-repo](https://github.com/newren/git-filter-repo): Quickly rewrite git repository history (filter-branch replacement)